Rio unleashes "pee patrols" to clean up Carnival

 He and two agents then hopped into a pickup truck and sped to pass the procession.
 The “bloco” crept behind a sound truck past the colonnade of palm trees lining Rio’s botanical garden.

-In a square, the revellers rallied like runners at the end of drunken marathon.
+In a square, the revelers rallied like runners at the end of drunken marathon.
 Catching “mijões” was like shooting fish in a barrel.

 One woman clapped as the agents caught them.
 “You are disgusting!” she yelled at the offenders.
 “You are pigs!”